go-git/go-git/_local/README.md

 ## Platforms

 Currently only attempting to support `Linux` and `Darwin (Apple)`.
 At least until either someone offers to add it or we get enough requests for more.

+### Darwin

+*Requirements:*

+- bash 5 or greater.
+Recommend `brew install bash`.
+- make 4 or greater.
+Recommend `brew install make` and it will install as gmake, so you can run with that or adjust path as you desire.